philsmd/7z2hashcat/README.md

 | $ | [length of data for CRC32] | no               | optional field indicating the length of the first "file" in case decompression needs to be used |
 | $ | [coder attributes]         | no               | optional field indicating the attributes for the decompressor                                   |

-The data type indicator is a special field and needs some further explanation:
+The **data type indicator** is a special field and needs some further explanation:

 This field is the first field after the hash signature (i.e. after "$7z$).
-Whenever the data is longer than the value of PASSWORD_RECOVERY_TOOL_DATA_LIMIT (see 7z2hashcat.pl) and a AES padding attack is possible, the value will be 128 and [data] will be truncated (a warning message will be shown in case the data limit was reached but padding attack is not applicable).
+Whenever the data is longer than the value of PASSWORD_RECOVERY_TOOL_DATA_LIMIT (see 7z2hashcat.pl) and an AES padding attack is possible, the value will be 128 and [data] will be truncated (a warning message will be shown in case the data limit was reached but padding attack is not applicable).

 If no truncation is used/possible:
 - the value will be 0 if the data doesn't need to be decompressed to check the CRC32 checksum
 - all values different from 128, but greater than 0 indicate that the data must be decompressed as follows: